top of page

 Search

-Why food allergy panel testing is not the answer to your IBS
+Why food sensitivity panel testing is only part of the answer to your IBS

 Unfortunately, I oftentimes find that my patient is not feeling much better on the new diet.